2i2c-org/binderhub-service/index.md

-# Helm chart repository for binderhub-service</title>
+# Helm chart repository for binderhub-service

 This is a bare Helm chart repository specifically for the binderhub-service chart.

 For more information, visit the [project's documentation](https://binderhub-service.readthedocs.io/).